Key takeaways

 Risk-Based Audit Framework:

-Prefer monthly audits for early detection, complement with quarterly deep dives for pattern analysis, emphasize education for first-time violations, then escalate if behavior persists.
+Run monthly audits for early detection.
+Complement with quarterly deep dives for pattern analysis.
+Emphasize education for first-time violations, then escalate if behavior persists.

 India-Specific Compliance and Best Practices